Bisexuals love you BOTH!

 Before you answer, maybe you should ask the women first.

-In an article, it stated that women see us, bi guys, as better fathers, lovers, and husbands.
+In an article, it stated that women see us, bi guys

-After you are done with that article, then you may want to get Jessica Pan's declaration in her article,
+After you finish that article, then read Jessica Pan's declaration in her article,

 In her article, she also states that "Women reported that their bisexual male partners would want [them] to explore and have fun sexually—to be open to BDSM, or having another partner outside the relationship."